 I take part in a regular CPD group focused on the therapeutic needs of people with autism and ADHD, to develop and update my knowledge of this specialised and much needed area.
 I am particularly interested in working with people with high functioning autism as I have seen the distress and anxiety associated with this condition, especially in teens, and have generally been able to help this, though working carefully to identify and meet relational and emotional needs.

 I am fully insured and receive regular supervision from a highly experienced psychotherapist and trainer.
-I am currently training as a UKCP accredited supervisor.
-This involves a taught course of 90 hours and 50 hours of clinical practice.

 In addition to my private practice, I currently work with young and adult refugees and asylum seekers for Yorkshire charity Solace Surviving Exile and Persecution, working in Huddersfield and Wakefield in homes and schools.
 I have a breadth of experience in working multiculturally and through interpreters.
 In the last five years I have worked in a local secondary school and in a Bradford primary school.
 I have previously worked with school students and staff at (what was then) Goole High School.
 I enjoy working with young people, and with people of all ages.
 I am also interested in working with clergy and those for whom faith is important.
 I am a Quaker and engage in regular spiritual practise.

 My counselling and psychotherapy practice is based in Ilkley and is easy to reach by train and road from Leeds, Bradford, Bingley, Balidon, Guiseley, Saltaire, Menston, Skipton, Harrogate and much of West Yorkshire.